fbpx

 • GST: 10% of every workshop sold in Australia has to go to MFing govt, even though we also pay company and income tax on any profits.

-When do applications close?
+When do applications for the writing workshop close?

 We require a deposit two weeks after you get in.
 Full payment is due 90 days before the program starts, unless otherwise negotiated.

-Is the course refundable?
+Is the writing workshop refundable?

 The deposit is non-refundable, as we use it to lock in your place with our service providers and can’t get that money back.
 The actual price of the course, however, is fully refundable less the deposit until 60 days before the program starts if it’s overseas and 28 days in Australia, by which time we’ve spent all your money arranging the trip and will have a very difficult time finding someone rich and spontaneous enough to replace you.
 We do, however, offer flexibility when changing dates for your trip, and if in the rare chance you can’t come, your course deposit is transferrable.
 This means you can send a friend in your place instead, or do a future trip with us.
 It’s also a policy of ours that you have travel insurance before you come, so that if something happens, you can claim the cost of the course back through your insurance provider.